 This command is used to check the status of clusters, cluster processes, backups, and commands issued in the MySQL Cluster Manager client.
-The type of status returned depends on whether an option is used with the command and, if so, which of the four options of --cluster (short form: -c), --operation (short form: -o), --backup (short form: -b), or --process (short form -r) is used.
+The type of status returned depends on which of the four options of --cluster (short form: -c), --operation (short form: -o), --backup (short form: -b), or --process (short form -r) is used with the command.
+(If none of these is used, --cluster is assumed.)
+These options are described in more detail in the next few paragraphs.